CruzoPlayz/cruzmichelini.com/README.md

 # cruzmichelini.com
-and logzinga thinks he's terrible this is a fork of https://github.com/logzinga/logzinga.com logzinga if you are reading this i forked this because i think i messed something up with https://github.com/cruzoplayz/cruz-portfolio so im testing this to see if i did also what the fuck is 'cjkal'
+and logzinga thinks he's terrible at this

+this is a fork of https://github.com/logzinga/logzinga.com

+logzinga if you are reading this i forked this because i think i messed something up with https://github.com/cruzoplayz/cruz-portfolio so im testing this to see if i did

+also what the fuck is 'cjkal'

 # projects used: